isomerpages/mddi-corp/media-centre/press-releases/_posts/2024-10-01-post-New Agency for Online Safety and Assurance.md

 <br>
 </p>
 <hr>
-<p>1 Study on Online Harms in Singapore 2023, SHE Empowerment. <a href="https://api2.she.org.sg/uploads/SHE_Report_on_Online_Harms_Study_Final.pdf" rel="noopener noreferrer nofollow" target="_blank">https://api2.she.org.sg/uploads/SHE_Report_on_Online_Harms_Study_Final.pdf</a>
+<p><sup>1</sup>Study on Online Harms in Singapore 2023, SHE Empowerment.
+<a href="https://api2.she.org.sg/uploads/SHE_Report_on_Online_Harms_Study_Final.pdf" rel="noopener noreferrer nofollow" target="_blank">https://api2.she.org.sg/uploads/SHE_Report_on_Online_Harms_Study_Final.pdf</a>
 </p>
-<p>2 78% to 86% for Facebook, Instagram, TikTok, X and YouTube.
-Insufficient
+<p><sup>2</sup>78% to 86% for Facebook, Instagram, TikTok, X and YouTube.
-sample size for HardwareZone.</p>
+Insufficient sample size for HardwareZone.</p>
-<p>3 Illegal and restricted online content ranges from seriously harmful
+<p><sup>3</sup>Illegal and restricted online content ranges from seriously
-material such as images and videos showing the sexual abuse of children or acts of terrorism, through to content which should not be accessed by children, such as simulated sexual activity, detailed nudity or high impact violence.</p>
+harmful material such as images and videos showing the sexual abuse of children or acts of terrorism, through to content which should not be accessed by children, such as simulated sexual activity, detailed nudity or high impact violence.</p>